A Romance of Seville

-A Romance of Seville is a 1929 British drama film directed by Norman Walker and starring Alexander D'Arcy, Marguerite Allan and Cecil Barry.
+A Romance of Seville is a 1929 British sound color drama film directed by Norman Walker and starring Alexander D'Arcy, Marguerite Allan and Cecil Barry.
 This was the first British sound film released in colour, using the Pathéchrome stencil-colouring process.
+While the film has no audible dialog, it features a synchronized musical score, singing and sound effects on the soundtrack.
 The film is also known by the alternative title The Romance of Seville.